carlnordlund/Threadle/README.md

 Threadle is a high-performance software system for large, complex, multilayer network datasets, particularly from administrative registers.
 Unlike general-purpose network libraries, it emphasizes memory-efficient storage and fast querying rather than implementing every graph algorithm.

-Threadle is open source and built in .NET, with a Core module handling data models, processing, and file I/O for massive, multi-dimensional networks.
+Threadle is built in .NET, with a Core module handling data models, processing, and file I/O for massive, multi-dimensional networks.
 A fast CLI console provides direct use or interop from other languages, including R. Precompiled binaries are available for Windows, macOS, and Linux, or it can be built from source.
+Threadle is open source and comes with a generous [MIT license](LICENSE.md).

 Threadle can be compiled for multiple operating systems and architectures.
-See [INSTALL.md](INSTALL) for information on how to compile Threadle from source.
+See [INSTALL.md](INSTALL.md) for information on how to compile Threadle from source.

 Precompiled binaries and installation files for Windows, Linux, and MacOS are available on the project website: https://threadle.dev/